arduino/docs-content/content/micropython/03.micropython/00.first-steps/01.install-guide/installing-micropython.md

 Once the firmware is installed a "Installation successful" message will appear.
 At this point you can safely close the installer as your board is now ready for tinkering!
 ![Firmware Successfully Uploaded!](./assets/flashed.png)

-### Programming your bard
+### IDE setup

+#### Offline IDE

 After downloading the [latest version](https://labs.arduino.cc/en/labs/micropython) of the IDE you can use it for the first time by:
-1. Unpack the compressed folder you downloaded.
+- Unpack the compressed folder you downloaded.
+- Execute "Arduino Lab for MicroPython.exe"

+#### Online IDE

+Alternatively, you can use the IDE without installing it by using the online version available [here](https://lab-micropython.arduino.cc/).

+#### Connecting Board and IDE

-2. Plug your Arduino board into your computer using a USB cable.
+1. Plug your Arduino board into your computer using a USB cable.
-3. Press the connection button on the top left corner of the window.
+2. Press the connection button on the top left corner of the window.
 This will look like a plug and socket as in this image:
 TODO: ADD IMAGE OF CONNECTION
-4. Select the COM port where your board is connected.
+3. Select the COM port where your board is connected.

 You are now ready to upload your first sketch.
 TODO: A 4 step screenshot to explain the processimage